mfhsieh/leaflet-zoomex/README.md

 Leaflet.Control.ZoomEx
 =

-A Leaflet plugin that displays a zoom control on the map, with a customizable appearance and position using CSS, tested on desktop and mobile versions of Chrome, Edge, Firefox, and Safari.
+A Leaflet plugin that displays a zoom control on the map, with a customizable appearance and position using CSS.
+Tested on desktop and mobile versions of Chrome, Edge, Firefox, and Safari.

 * Demo Page: [demo](https://mfhsieh.github.io/leaflet-zoomex/)
 * Current Version: v1.0.0